Help give elephants lives worth living

-Elephants in Thailand like Pang Dow are stolen from their mothers as babies.
-To make them accept rides and other human contact, they are restrained, starved and beaten into submission in a brutal training process known as ‘the crush’.
+In Thailand, elephants like Sow are stolen from their mothers as babies.
+Then, to make them accept rides and other human contact, they are restrained, starved and beaten into submission in a brutal training process known as “the crush”.

-Most tourists don’t know about the intense physical and psychological pain elephants in entertainment suffer.
-With your help, World Animal Protection is working with tour operators to stop offering elephant rides and shows, and promote elephant friendly tourism instead.
+With your help, World Animal Protection is working with tour operators to stop offering elephant rides and shows and promote elephant-friendly tourism instead.
 When the demand ends, so will the abuse.